varalakshmi-g/Day22-with-java/README.md

 # Day22-with-java

-Hello everyone today I learned and practicedhow to print common elements in an array.
+Hello everyone today I learned and practicedhow to print common elements in a sorted array.

 here is the program for that.